coderefinery/git-intro/content/local-workflow.md

 ## Basics

-- What is VS Code and command line
+- What is VS Code and what is the command line?
+- How to choose.
 - Command line still needed sometimes in VS Code.
-Show how it can be accessed.
+Show how it can be accessed (for the most part you just paste in what you need).